iwang2/Fall_2018/psych_1101.md

 - attachment - bond between child and caregiver
 - orphanages - children were warm and well fed, but many were physically and psychologically impaired
 - **contact comfort** - important factor, more so than food (sense of security); the instinct for touch with something soft
-- **imprinting** - attachment to first moving thing (Konrad Lorenz - ducks)
+- **imprinting** - immediate attachments during critical period shortly after birth (Konrad Lorenz - ducks)

 Human infants engage in behavior to keep their mother close.
 Mary Ainsworth - **strange situation test** attachment styles
 - 60% secure, 20% avoidant, 15% ambivalent, 5% no attachment style at all

 ### Moral Development
+#### Piaget
-- Piaget - moves from realism to relativism, prescriptions to principles
+- moves from realism to relativism, prescriptions to principles, outcomes to intentions

 #### Kohlberg's theory
 - **preconventional** - morality is determined by consequences
-- **conventional** - determined by
+- **conventional** - determined by extent of conformation to social rules / following cultural norms
 - **postconventional** - determined by self

 ---
 ## Adolescence and (to) Adulthood
 Lots of research on children, but little after age 12.

+### Erik Erickson
-- Erik Erickson - one of few to look at development throughout life
+One of few to look at development throughout life
-- trained psychoanalyst

-### Erickson's Psychosocial Stages
+- stages represented by social crises
-Believed more in psychosocial than Freud's psychosexual.
+- believed more in psychosocial than Freud's psychosexual.

 \# | Stage | Age | Crisis
 --- | --- | --- | ---